What are Tenant's Rights when a Landlord is Selling a House in Ontario?

 These and the other rules we discussed in this article exist to ensure tenants don’t have their rights trampled upon simply because their landlord made an independent decision to sell.
 Check also this guide for tenants breaking lease early in Ontario.

 Surex Protects Landlords and Tenants with Great Insurance Rates

 If you’re a tenant, click here to learn more about how tenant insurance works and why you need it.
+For Instance, if you happen to be from New Brunswick you can get quotes right away for home insurance in New Brunswick.
 Landlords, meanwhile, should check out this page to receive quotes on home insurance from Canada’s top providers.

 Frequently Asked Questions

 Can my landlord evict me to sell the house?

 Your landlord cannot evict you solely for the purpose of selling their home unless they provide ample notice.
 In some situations, they may also be required to relocate you or pay one month’s rent.

 In any case, the law mandates that you be given ample notice before being evicted for any reason, including a change in the property’s ownership.

 What happens when your landlord sells the property?

 Landlords are responsible for ensuring the new buyer intends to honor whichever part of your lease agreement extends beyond the sale date.
 New owners do not have any special powers to evict you without proper notice.